yabeselkana/React_Articel_Be/README.md

 - [Contributors](#contributors)
   - [Meet The Team Members](#meet-the-team-members)

-# About The Project

-Peworld is a jobseeker website project that aims to assist Software Developers in finding jobs that match their skills.

-On this website, job seekers can create a profile, upload their experience and portfolio.
-Peworld also offers a feature to connect job seekers with companies that are looking for candidates with the required skills.

-One of the outstanding features of Peworld is the ability to identify the skills and interests of job seekers based on their abilities.
-With this information, recruiters can directly connect through the hire feature.

 ## Built With

 These are the libraries and service used for building this backend API